originbx-oasis/originbx-attributes-api/CONTRIBUTING.md

 ## Feedback

-Questions or comments about this project's work may be composed as GitHub issues or comments or may be directed to the project's general email list [at] (mailto:origin-bx-oasis@lists.oasis-open-projects.org).
+Questions or comments about this project's work may be composed as GitHub issues or comments or may be directed to the [project's general email list](mailto:origin-bx-oasis@lists.oasis-open-projects.org).
 General questions about OASIS Open Projects may be directed to OASIS staff at op-admin@lists.oasis-open-projects.org